 A major concern over recent years has been the low trading volumes during the rate set window, the time of day that BBSW is measured.
 In response, the BBSW methodology is being strengthened to enable the benchmark to be calculated directly from a wider set of market transactions.

 Market sources are reporting a flurry of trades in the seconds leading up to the release of the latest Reserve Bank of Australia (RBA) monetary policy decision today.
-The sources say that price action on at least three multi-dealer venues preceded the announcement that the central bank had cut its key interest rate by 25 […]
+The sources say that price action on at least three multi-dealer venues preceded the announcement that the central bank had cut its key interest rate by 25 basis points to […]